jskalitz/panopto-scraper/README.md

-# Upload All Videos From Panopto to Google Drive
+# Upload All Videos From UW Panopto to Google Drive

 I'm graduating in a few days, I love Panopto, and I also have unlimited storage on Google Drive.
 Archiving all the Panopto videos I have access to seems only natural.
 This is a Python script to do that.
+Note that this only works for University of Washington students.

 ## Requirements
 Python 3.6, pip, and a good internet connection.